 Create a Budget

-This may seem obvious, but statistically, the majority of people do not have a pre-planned budget, Hamilton says.
 Create a realistic budget that will allow you to save, while still enjoying the money you work so hard for.
 Take a look at some of your higher spending categories and see if you can cut back for a few months.
 Specifically, look at dining out, streaming services, and other non-essentials to start.

-Pearson says a good way to get started is to cut out any “low hanging fruit” expenses — think of subscriptions you don’t use, gym or athletic memberships you rarely enjoy with the pandemic, clothing, and so on.
+Pearson says a good way to get started is to cut out any “low-hanging fruit” expenses — think of subscriptions you don’t use, gym or athletic memberships you rarely enjoy with the pandemic, clothing, and so on.

 Automate Your Savings

-You’ve heard this one before right?
+You’ve heard this one before, right?
 That’s because it’s proven to be the best way to get yourself to save, even when it feels like nothing else works.
 When you’re setting aside money before you ever have the chance to spend it, it’s truly out of sight, out of mind.
 Set an automatic transfer from your checking account into your savings account, or find an app you love that will do this for you automatically, so you’re always putting your savings goals first.

 Look To High-Yield Savings Accounts